David Holz is an American entrepreneur, best known as the founder and CEO of Midjourney, the most popular AI image generation app in the world.

 Midway through your journey

-The implication: you’re midway through a journey.
+The implication is that you're midway through a journey.
 The bot is a vehicle between users and the world they want to see.
-It’s not surprising then, that Holz decided the way people would begins prompt was by typing

 Midjourney V1 was in the works for 9 months before it's official release.

-Before the user test with Discord, people asked him if he was crazy for doing everything on Discord.
-His usual response was “People like it, and nothing else matters”.
+Many people told him he was crazy for doing everything on Discord (instead of a traditional web or mobile app).
+In typical Holz fashion, he responded: "People like it, and nothing else matters".

 We strive for accuracy and fairness in these profiles.
 If you see something that doesn't look right, please contact us!